d3molite/Notify/Readme.md

 GatewayIntents.GuildVoiceStates

 ### guild_id
-The snowflake ulong id of your guild.
+The snowflake ulong id of your server.
-You can get this by enabling developer mode in the discord settings, right-clicking your guild and select the option "Copy Server ID"
+You can get this by enabling developer mode in the discord settings, right-clicking your server icon and select the option "Copy Server ID"

 ### voice_channel_ids
 An array of voice channel ids you want monitored.
-You can obtain those in the same way as with the guild id by right clicking your voice channels.
+You can obtain those in the same way as with the guild id by right-clicking your voice channels.

 ### notify_role_id
 A role you want pinged.
 You can get the role id by right-clicking it in the role settings of your guild and selecting "Copy Role ID".